markcallen/myuser/README.md

 #### Option 2: Create a test playbook

-Create a file `test-local.yml` in the role directory:
+Create a file `test-local.yml` in the parent directory:

 ```yaml
 - name: Test role locally